Bloggers have a love-hate relationship with Blogging Income Reports.

 I started blogging in April and this is my 6th month blogging.

-If you don’t already know, my name is Angela and I’m an Illustrator and Blogger.
+If you don’t already know, my name is Angela and I’m an Illustrator, Blogger and Comic Artist.
 My blog – Stray Curls is all about helping young, bright women start their own online businesses and grow their businesses creatively.

 Related Post: 10 signs you’re a natural born artist